graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 The following classes and methods have been removed:

-- The `EventStreamResolver` implementation which accepted an `IAccessor` as a construtor parameter has been removed.
+- The `EventStreamResolver` implementation which accepted an `IAccessor` as a construtor parameter.
-- The `AsyncEventStreamResolver` implementation which accepted an `IAccessor` as a construtor parameter has been removed.
+- The `AsyncEventStreamResolver` implementation which accepted an `IAccessor` as a construtor parameter.
-- The `DelegateFieldModelBinderResolver` class has been removed.
+- The `DelegateFieldModelBinderResolver` class.
-- The `ReflectionHelper.BuildArguments` method has been removed.
+- The `ReflectionHelper.BuildArguments` method.

 You may use the following classes and methods as replacements: